legend-exp/legend-pygeom-tools/docs/source/index.rst

 .. code:: python

-   from pygeomtools import detectors
+   from pygeomtools import RemageDetectorInfo

    pv = g4.PhysicalVolume(...)

    # attach an active detector to this physical volume.
-   lv.pygeom_active_dector = detectors.RemageDetectorInfo(
+   lv.pygeom_active_dector = RemageDetectorInfo(
        "optical",  # detector type.
 The available options are defined by remage.
        1,  # detector id in remage.
        {"some": "metadata"},  # user-defined data (optional) that is stored into GDML.